colemanbroad/progen/readme.md

 We can initialize the ValueMap during evalProgram with Values that we want to make available to the program, but didn't place in the program body.

+No Target interface or Campaign interface.
+No eval context.
+No modules.
+One big namespace.
+No global Logger or threaded, stateful logger.
+No JSON.

+CAN in principle write programs as text, parse and execute them...